hknutzen/Netspoc-API/README.md

 - admins: Array of admins.
 - watchers: Array of watchers
 - ok_if_exists: If this attribute is set and this owner already exists, this job is silently ignored, but counts as succeeded in multi_job.

-#### modify_owner

-Modify existing owner.

-Parameters:

-- name: Name of owner.
-- admins: Array of admins.
-- watchers: Array of watchers

-If attribute already exists, the new value replaces the old one.
-Use an empty array to remove existing value.
-To change only one attribute, leave the other parameter unspecified.

-#### delete_owner

-Delete existing owner.

-Parameters:

-- name: Name of owner.

 #### add_to_group